fuxingloh/hardhat-container/packages/hardhat-testcontainers/README.md

-This project is part of the [Chainfile](https://chainfile.org) ecosystem;
-it provides a Docker image for running Hardhat in a container for toolchain isolation.
+This project provides a Docker image for running Hardhat in a container for toolchain isolation.

 ```shell
 npm i -D hardhat-testcontainers viem